RotoyDK/RotoyInSpace/Module1_M1.md

 ```

 ## Step 7

 Just one more step to go.
-We need to tell the rover what to do when we press buttons A and B. Open the Variable toolbox and drag the set turnOn to true block to the button A block and the set turnOn to false block to the button B block.
-Remember that you have the hint button below if you need it.

-Just one more step to go.
 We need to tell the rover what to do when we press buttons A and B. Open the ``||RotoyVariables:Variables||`` toolbox and drag the ``||RotoyVariables:set turnOn to true||`` block to the ``||input:button A||`` block and the set ``||RotoyVariables:set turnOn to false||`` block to the ``||input:button B||`` block.
 Remember that you have the hint button below if you need it.